alankrantas/microbit-micropython-cookbook/README.md

 ## Ask Help From REPL

-REPL (Read-Evaluate-Print-Loop) or "Serial" in the official editor is a very useful testing tool, although it is in fact simply the command line-like interface of the MicroPython interpreter, for with you can run one or a few lines of Python code at a time.
+REPL (Read-Evaluate-Print-Loop) or "serial" in the official editor is a very useful tool, although it is in fact the command line interface of the MicroPython interpreter, for witch you can test an expression (like `1 + 1`) or a statement (like `print(1 + 1)`).
 And here's some basic things you can do with it.

-Get some help:
+In the official Python editor, first connect your micro:bit, then open "serial".
+If there are code running onboard and the interpreter does not respond, press `Ctrl` + `C` to force the code to stop.
+(You can also press `Ctrl` + `D` to have the board restart and run the code again.)

+Get basic help information from REPL:

 ```
 > help()
 ```

-List all MicroPython modules:
+List all built-in MicroPython modules:

 ```
 > help('modules')